And-542/EchoCrypt/README.md

 │   └── audio_tools.py      # Audio pre/post-processing functions (STFT, etc.)
 │
 ├── scripts/
-│   ├── generate_noise.py   # Script to generate stego noise
+│   ├── generate_noise.py   # Script to generate random noise for testing
-│   ├── embed_data.py       # Script to embed binary into audio
-│   └── extract_data.py     # Script to extract data from audio
+│   ├── embed_data.py       # Script to embed a secret message into a new audio file │   └── extract_data.py     # Script to verify if a message is in an audio file │
-│
 ├── research/
 │   ├── stego_paper.pdf     # Reference research papers